TheJeTjon/Getting-and-Cleaning-Data/README.md

 ####NOTE(s):
 - As long as the working dir is set correctly to the users environment, the code should work correctly.
 - The script contains some additional code that sets the working dir as well as downloads and unzips the data file to the users local machine.
-- In the final step: the file is being wirtten to ot the following path: "c:/temp/tidy_data_set.txt"
+- In the final step: the file is being written to ot the following path: "c:/temp/tidy_data_set.txt"